Ryan Giggs breaks down in court describing night in cell as ‘worst experience’

 The defendant told jurors he would never headbutt Ms Greville, telling the court he and his ex-girlfriend “totally lost balance because we slipped on the shopping bags”.

+Earlier on Wednesday, Giggs told the court about the “rough” sex life he enjoyed with Ms Greville.

 He is on trial accused of assaulting the 38-year-old and her younger sister, Emma Greville, 26, at his home.
-He is also accused of using controlling and coercive behaviour against his ex-partner between August 2017 and November 2020.
+He is also accused of using controlling and coercive behaviour against his ex.

 Speaking about the incident at his home, Giggs said: “I was frustrated that Kate would not give me my phone back so I tried to get her phone.